Distinguished Alumni Award

 Principal, Oshkosh Area School District

-Brenna completed her foundation courses at UW-Fond du Lac and then transferred to UW Oshkosh where she earned a degree in education.
+Brenna completed her foundation courses at the Fond du Lac campus and then transferred to UW Oshkosh where she earned a degree in education.
 She currently team teaches grades 2-3 at an elementary school in Oshkosh where she is known for her use of innovative techniques with students.

 Brenna attended the campus for a semester in 1981, returning later as a non-traditional student.
 Both she and her mother were non-traditional students at the same time and she remembers doing “group homework” with her husband also in school at that time.